firegrass/ravendb-py/README.md

     pip install nose

-The library also uses requests:
+The library also uses requests and bunch:

 	pip install requests
+	pip install bunch

 With nose and requests installed